Treatment of metastatic prostate carcinoma in conjunction with luteinizing hormone–releasing hormone (LHRH) analogues (goserelin, leuprolide).

 aerobic training to maintain muscle strength and aerobic capacity during cancer chemotherapy or to help restore function after chemotherapy.

 Because of cardiopulmonary side effects, use caution during aerobic exercise and other forms of therapeutic exercise.
-Assess exercise tolerance frequently (respiratory symptoms, blood pressure, heart rate, fatigue levels), and terminate exercise immediately ...
+Assess exercise tolerance frequently (respiratory symptoms, blood pressure, heart ...